nojronatron/java-code-challenges/docs/readme-largestPossibleProductChallenge.md

 - When defaulting a value into variables that might be used in the final calculation, be careful to filter-out those values so only the input values are used.
 - Use a Data Structure and reap the benefits of code-reuse, efficiency, and a complete solution.
+- Writing pseudocode can actually help write better code.
+In this case, my code was harder to read before writing pseudocode, which prompted refactoring multiple nested IF statements into a simpler, single level, logical set of IF statements with a single ELSE.

 ## Footer